 Located eight miles south of Hot Springs, South Dakota, Cascade Falls boasts a stunning crystal-clear swimming hole.
 Dubbed “the Old Swimming Hole”, the Cascade Falls draws crowds from across the globe, especially during summer months when visitors are looking to escape more intense temperatures.
 The town of Cascade, SD, was discovered in the 1880s and …

-List of Warm and Hot Springs in SD
+List of Warm and Hot Springs in South Dakota

 The county seat of Fall River County, Hot Springs, SD showcases several soaking options in the southeast corner of the state.
 This makes it a reasonable road trip from a variety of nearby states, including Wyoming, Nebraska, and Colorado.
 Moccasin Springs Natural Mineral Spa is one of the top picks, with lovely cabins, bungalows, and tent camping on-site.

-Map of Warm and Hot Springs in SD
+Map of Warm and Hot Springs in South Dakota

 Other Attractions in South Dakota